vedph/cadmus_doc/deploy/hosting.md

 ## Infrastructure

-Accordig to your deployment environment, you should decide if you want to use existing data services from your infrastructure, or just take advantage of those defined in the Cadmus default Docker stack.
+According to your deployment environment, you should decide if you want to use existing data services from your infrastructure, or just take advantage of those defined in the Cadmus default Docker stack.

 The former is the commonest scenario, and requires you to derive a new Docker compose script from the existing one, by just removing the unused layers from the stack.